History of education in the United States: One-room schoolhouses

-Mann reforms
+Horace Mann promotes Prussian model

-Upon becoming the secretary of education of Massachusetts in 1837, Horace Mann (1796–1859) worked to create a statewide system of professional teachers, based on the Prussian model of "common schools."
+Upon becoming the secretary of education of Massachusetts in 1837, Horace Mann worked to create a statewide system of professional teachers, based on the Prussian model of "common schools."
 Prussia was attempting to develop a system of education by which all students were entitled to the same content in their public classes.
 Mann initially focused on elementary education and on training teachers.
 The common-school movement quickly gained strength across the North.
 Connecticut adopted a similar system in 1849, and Massachusetts passed a compulsory attendance law in 1852.
 Mann's crusading style attracted wide middle-class support.
 Historian Ellwood P. Cubberley asserts:

 No one did more than he to establish in the minds of the American people the conception that education should be universal, non-sectarian, free, and that its aims should be social efficiency, civic virtue, and character, rather than mere learning or the advancement of sectarian ends.

 An important technique which Mann had learned in Prussia and introduced in Massachusetts in 1848 was to place students in grades by age.
 They were assigned by age to different grades and progressed through them, regardless of differences of aptitude.
 In addition, he used the lecture method common in European universities, which required students to receive professional instruction rather than teach one another.
 Previously, schools had often had groups of students who ranged in age from 6 to 14 years.
 With the introduction of age grading, multi-aged classrooms all but disappeared.
-Some students progressed with their grade and completed all courses the secondary school had to offer.
+Some students completed all courses the secondary school had to offer.
 These were "graduated," and were awarded a certificate of completion.
 This was increasingly done at a ceremony imitating college graduation rituals.

 Arguing that universal public education was the best way to turn the nation's unruly children into disciplined, judicious republican citizens, Mann won widespread approval for building public schools from modernizers, especially among fellow Whigs.
 Most states adopted one version or another of the system he established in Massachusetts, especially the program for "normal schools" to train professional teachers.
-This quickly developed into a widespread form of school which later became known as the factory model school.

 Free schooling was available through some of the elementary grades.
 Graduates of these schools could read and write, though not always with great precision.
-Mary Chesnut, a Southern diarist, mocks the North's system of free education in her journal entry of June 3, 1862, where she derides misspelled words from the captured letters of Union soldiers.